DarrenJAN/school-notes/3b/cs-343-notes.md

 ## Chapter 7: Concurrent Errors; Nov 14

 - Race condition: missing synchronization or missing mutual exclusion

 - Starvation: texting; look to your right; see a car; it goes first; you text again; look up; see a car on right; they go first; etc;

+  - One person is NOT using the critical section

+- Live-lock: you go first (person to right); continues forever

+  - Cardboard test: if putting up a piece of cardboard to your right solves the problem; then this is a way to break the tie; so we are one live-lock
+  - No one is using the critical section

+- Deadlock:

+  - One or more process is waiting for an event that will not occur

+- Synchronization deadlock: stuck waiting

+- Mutual exclusion deadlock: (NOT the same thing)

+  - 5 conditions
+    - Concrete source; exists even if no tasks in system
+  - Examples
+    - 2 tasks acquire resources in reverse order from one another
+      - T1: get A, get B
+      - T2: get B, get A

+- Deadlock prevention: want to be able to prove statically that program is deadlock free

+  - Synchronization: difficult to prevent

+  - Mutual exclusion: eliminate 1 of the 5 rules

+    - No wait and hold: grab all of them before you start; issues when you need hundred+ for a long time

+    - Allow preemption => can't solve statically
+    - Best option: no circular wait
+      - Ordered resource policy: give resources a priority; all tasks must acquire them in that order

+- Resource graph

+  - Just because you have found a cycle does NOT mean you have found a resource-hold-cycle
+  - Take our bi-partite graph and build an isomorphic graph
+    - Cleave it; break it into pieces; any resource that has multiple resources inside of it
+      - Figuring out HOW to cleave is very complex (exponential)
+  - OR do graph reduction
+    - Find cycles; then look for any tasks that have only in arrows (not waiting on anything else); it can just run

+- Note: but you never write code that asks the oracle if it can grab the resource.
+You just grab the resource

+- Detection and recovery

+  - Just let deadlock occur and be able to recover from it
+  - Preemption is dangerous: pick someone; stop them; then re-start them later (not safe; they might already have done work)

+-